 - A faulty VSV (Vacuum Switching Valve) for the EGR can also cause the code P0401 in older Toyota Corolla.

-Mazda Protege: In Mazda Protege, rough idle with codes P0401 and P0300 could be caused by a stuck open EGR valve.
+Mazda: In many Mazda vehicles, the code P0401 could be caused by a bad EGR valve.
 Replacing the EGR valve with an updated part often solves the problem.

 What needs to be checked with the code P0401: